See also: recent changes in the Signal Book

 Hand signals may be given by hand flag or lantern.
 I will give the lantern signal where appropriate, because it's easier to represent that as animated GIF.

 German railway lines are divided into block sections of different length, varying from some kilometres on the open line to much shorter block lengths within stations.
 A block section is protected by a main signal.
 There are also station entrance and exit signals, guarding the station from the open line and the station exit respectively.
 There is no real difference in the design of block station entrance or exit signals, except that a block signal usually only displays the stop or clear aspects, while station entrance or exit signals may additionally display the 'clear with medium speed' and/or the 'stop for train movements, shunting permitted' aspect where needed.

 Also a signal may be accompanied by subsidiary signals, such as speed signals (Zs 3), or speed announcers (Zs 3v), either as fixed boards or illuminated signals.

 An Hp System main signal is always preceded by a distant signal, giving an indication of the aspect the main signal will show.
 These distants are placed at usually between 400 m and 1 km before the main signal, depending on the line speed.
-Much shorter distances may apply whithin station limits.
+Much shorter distances may apply within station limits.

 In East Germany's Hl system or with the new Ks signalling system, a single signal head gives the indication for this and the next block, however in both systems there may also appear distant-only and main-only signals.